 Because small businesses often provide a variety of services, automated marketing focuses on general content that is relatable to a customer base with a wide spectrum of needs.
-Using your history with a customer, find areas of opportunity to tag them in posts that shows you’re thinking of them.
+Using your history with a customer, find areas of opportunity to tag them in posts that show you’re thinking of them.

 For instance, if you’re a financial advisor and one of your customers recently told you they’re getting married, tag them in the Facebook post that reminds them to make updates to their investment portfolio.
 This thoughtful reminder prompts a stronger connection to your business from this customer and takes your relationship past the original transaction.